jgm/pandoc/doc/lua-filters.md

 :   If the value is not given or `nil`, then the global
     environment is used.
 Passing a list of filenames causes the reader to be run in a sandbox.
-The given files are read from the file system and provided to the sandbox in a ersatz file system.
+The given files are read from the file system and provided to the sandbox via an ersatz file system.
+The table can also contain mappings from filenames to contents, which will be used to populate the ersatz file system.

 Returns: pandoc document ([Pandoc](#type-pandoc))